 Since the beginning of the Russia-Ukraine war in 2022, MiG-29s have been constantly used to protect Ukrainian air space, especially during the capture attempt of Kyiv.
 Considering their vital role in Ukrainian Air Force, as of August 2022, the US supplied and integrated the AGM-88 HARM missiles into this aircraft.

-There was a total of 6x MiG-29 shot down during this was with some additional aircraft destroyed in ground mainly from United States F-16s.
-Nevertheless, the remaining MiGs along with additional donations from Russia (6 planes) and Belarus (4 planes) totaling 14 aircraft, are still service in Serbian Air Force.
+There were a total of 6 MiG-29s shot down during this war with some additional aircraft destroyed on the ground mainly by United States F-16s.
+Nevertheless, the remaining MiGs along with additional donations from Russia (6 planes) and Belarus (4 planes) totaling 14 aircraft, are still in service in the Serbian Air Force.
 They are waiting to be modernized in the following years.

-Other countries that possess MiG-29s in their Air Force include Peru, Syria, Iraq, Sudan United States, North Korea, Poland, Cuba, Eritrea, Bangladesh, Bulgaria etc.
+Other countries that possess MiG-29s in their Air Force include Peru, Syria, Iraq, Sudan United States, North Korea, Poland, Cuba, Eritrea, Bangladesh and Bulgaria.

-MiG-29s are reported to have been used in combat in Syrian Civil War, Libyan Civil War, confrontations with Israeli aircraft (Syrian MiGs) and Eritrea-Ethiopia War.
+MiG-29s are reported to have been used in combat in the Syrian Civil War, the Libyan Civil War, confrontations with Israeli aircraft (Syrian MiGs) and in the Eritrea-Ethiopia War.

 There were two original variants, 29A and 29B.
-The 14 other variants that exist are upgrades of the original airframe of MiG-29.
+The 14 other variants that exist are upgrades of the original MiG-29 airframe.
 Another 7 variants were produced using the modified airframe including the “MiG-35”.

 - Crew: 1

 - Length: 17.32 m (56 ft 10 in)